-In 2018, the College of Pharmacy and Health Sciences announced the acquisition of the new Anatomage virtual dissection tables at the University’s Queens campus and Dr. Andrew J. Bartilucci Center.
-The Anatomage is the world’s first and most technologically advanced virtual dissection table for anatomy education, and it can effectively replace expensive and cumbersome cadaver laboratories.
+In 2018, the College of Pharmacy and Health Sciences announced the acquisition of new Anatomage virtual dissection tables at the University’s Queens campus and Dr. Andrew J. Bartilucci Center.
+The Anatomage is the world’s first and most technologically advanced virtual dissection table for anatomy education, effectively replacing expensive and cumbersome cadaver laboratories.

 Research is key

 Grants for the College have amassed over the years.
-Most recently, Vivek Gupta, PhD, Assistant Professor, obtained two grants from the American Heart Association (AHA) and the NIH totaling more than $600,000 for his research in treating pulmonary hypertension.
+Most recently, Assistant Professor Vivek Gupta, PhD, obtained two grants from the American Heart Association (AHA) and the National Institutes of Health (NIH) totaling more than $600,000 for his research in treating pulmonary hypertension.

-The AHA grant will screen drugs already approved by the FDA against cells isolated from patients who suffer from the disease and observe the drugs’ impact on pulmonary hypertension symptoms.
+The two-year $154,000 AHA grant will screen drugs already approved by the FDA against cells isolated from patients who suffer from the disease to observe the drugs’ impact on pulmonary hypertension symptoms.
 Instead of a 15–20-year process, Dr. Gupta said the potential exists for it to take only two to three years to reach the market.
-The drugs will be screened using robotics, which could reduce the cost by 60%–70%.
-The grant is for two years, and funding is for $154,000.
+The drugs will be screened using robotics, which could also reduce the cost by 60%–70%.

-The NIH grant is derived from research Dr. Gupta already conducted regarding the antimalarial drug Amodiaquine to treat pulmonary hypertension.
-Dr. Gupta said he will be able to conduct pre-clinical trials to test its efficacy.
-The hope is that it will reverse the effects of the condition.
-The grant is for three years and totals $492,000.
+The three-year $492,000 NIH grant is derived from research Dr. Gupta already conducted regarding the antimalarial drug Amodiaquine to treat pulmonary hypertension.
+Dr. Gupta said he will be able to conduct preclinical trials to test its efficacy.
+The hope is that it’ll reverse the effects of the condition.